Woman overwhelmed by large stacks of cash in office cubicle

 • and respecting people’s time

-If the free option works, and gives you the data you need, that is not “low budget.”
+If the free training tools work, and gives you the data you need, that is not “low budget.”

 That’s just common sense.

-Discover more from Matthew Serwedes - Instructional Design & Technology
+Discover more from Matthew Serwedes - Instructional Design & Live Streaming

 Subscribe now to keep reading and get access to the full archive.